Synthetic Monitoring

 Webpages Are Getting Larger Every Year, and Here’s Why it Matters

-Webpage size matters because it correlates with how fast users get to your content.
+Average size of a webpage matters because it correlates with how fast users get to your content.
 People today have grown to expect good performance from the web.
-In fact, Google published data showing that 53% of mobile site visits are abandoned if a page takes longer than three seconds to load.
-And the more data your webpage needs to download, the longer it will take—particularly on slow mobile connections.
+If your website takes more than 2.5 seconds to load, your users will probably never return to you again.
+Further, the more data your webpage needs to download, the longer it will take—particularly on slow mobile connections.

 Balancing a rich experience with page performance is a difficult tradeoff for many publishers.
-We gathered statistics from the top 1000 websites in the world to see how large their pages are.
+We gathered statistics from the top 1000 websites worldwide to see how large their pages are.
 We’ll look at what’s driving this change and how you can track the size of your own company’s site.

 Recent trends

-According to the HTTP Archive, the current average page size of over a million top sites worldwide is around 1,400 KB, which has steadily increased over the years.
-This is based on measuring transferSize, which is the weight of the payload of HTML, as well as all of its linked resources (favicon, CSS files, images), once fully loaded (i.e. at the window.onloadevent).
+According to the HTTP Archive, the current average page size of top sites worldwide is around 2484 KB, which has steadily increased over the years.
+This is based on measuring transferSize, which is the weight of the payload of HTML, as well as all of its linked resources (favicon, CSS files, images), once fully loaded (i.e. at the window.onload event).

-With broadband speeds increasing every year, publishers have added richer content to their webpages.
+With broadband speeds increasing yearly, publishers have added richer content to their webpages.
 This includes larger media such as images and video.
 It also includes increasingly sophisticated JavaScript behavior using frameworks like React and Angular.

 Additionally, the complete access-speed equation should also consider the average Internet speed in your server and user countries.
-So if they’re in China or Brazil (with internet speeds over three times slower than the USA in 2017, according to Fastmetrics) keeping all your webpage sizes under the global average would seem more of a necessity than just a good practice.
+Today, no matter where your user is in the world, keeping all your webpage sizes under the global average would seem more of a necessity than just a good practice.

 1. google.com